Tort1k558/TortLanguage/README.md

 # TortLanguage

 ## What is it?
-TortLanguage is a project to create my programming language.
+Tort is a custom programming language that I created for learning purposes, because it was interesting how compilers for programming languages are written.
+The file with the Tort code must have an extension .tt .
+Syntax I made a mixture of languages like Python and C++.

+## Compiler
-In this project, a compiler is written that uses the LLVM backend.
+##### The compiler uses LLVM as a backend.

-## Result of work
 Upon completion of this work, the compiler generates files such as:
 - Token files - It describes each type of word and its affiliation
 - Assembler file - Generated assembler code
 - Object file, Which is then linked to an executable file using the lld linker
+- Executable fileы
 ## Example
         def sum(int a,int b)
         {